 The Consistent Labelling and Display Policy is included in the 2013 RAA which requires compliance.
 There may be more policies that are implemented but not audited or tracked.
-If the community recognizes the need for a policy to be created, works on the issue through the Policy Development Process and then resources are allocated to implement the policy it is appropriate that some level of compliance should be required.
+If the community recognizes the need for a policy to be created, work on the issue should be done through the Policy Development Process and resource allocation will be needed to implement the policy it is appropriate that some level of compliance should be required.
 Metrics collected in auditing and tracking will assist in a review of the effectiveness of an implemented policy.